 You may have already coordinated events on a smaller or ad-hoc scale.
 That experience will help you as you move forward in this industry.
 But launching an official party planning business requires jumping through legal and logistical hoops.

 Think you have what it takes to become a professional party planner?
 (We think you do.)
 Here’s how to start an event planning business in 5 steps.

 If you’re brand-new to the official event-planning industry, it’s easy to think that the job is all glitz, champagne, and celebrations.
 While that’s the result of your careful planning, things are a lot less glamorous behind the curtain.
 For any event, there are about a thousand boxes you (the professional planner) have to check off to ensure that everything runs smoothly for the client and attendees.

 Those tasks may include, but aren’t limited to:

-- Creating an event design
+- Creating an event design or theme

 - Arranging entertainment